 By Alliance Volunteer Teri Reitan

-Many people have reached out asking how they can support Minnesota communities at this time.
-In addition to the widely reported immigration enforcement activities in Minneapolis, nearly all residents are being affected in less visible but serious and detrimental ways – from school children to small business closings.
+In addition to the widely reported immigration enforcement activities in Minnesota, nearly all residents are being affected in less visible but serious and detrimental ways – from school children to small business closings.

 The amazing thing is how Minnesotans of all ages are coming up with creative solutions for addressing these assaults.
 But they need your help.